joshbeckman/notes/about.md

 ## About This Site

-This site is an export and reformatting of my highlights and notes of my online (and some offline) reading ([script here](https://github.com/andjosh/notes/blob/master/utilities/import)).
+I [wrote up the process and theory behind this website](https://www.joshbeckman.org/opening-up-my-highlights-notes/), but basically it's an export and reformatting of my highlights and notes of my online (and some offline) reading ([script here](https://github.com/andjosh/notes/blob/master/utilities/import)).

 I use it to jostle loose ideas when I'm researching a particular problem in software design or writing topic.
 I usually either ask it for a random note or search by keyword.